 Submitted by clergysupport on

-In 2018 the trust provided support to 547 individual applicants (excluding ordinand book grants) - this figure has almost tripled to 1,608 individual applicants in 2021.
+In 2018, the trust supported 547 individual applicants (excluding ordinand book grants) - this figure almost tripled to 1,608 individual applicants in 2021.

 In 2021: